Skip to main content

 Your credit score also affects the debt ratios your lender will accept.

-“It’s really this puzzle to put together,” said Thompson.
+“It’s really this puzzle to put together,” said Thomson.
 “If your credit score is higher, then your debt ratios can be higher.
 Typically, if your credit score is low, then your debt ratios are going to have to be lower.”

 How to change your DTI